The end seems pretty nigh, so why not measure it? This sensor array is ready whether it’s fires or nuclear war.

 DHT22 Sensor: Gives temperature and humidity with high precision.
 This is not directly relevant but it makes it a more complicated and interesting project.
 Also, I suspect that humidity in particular will have an impact on filter performance.

 I changed my mind and decided to go with the new Arduino Mkr Wifi 1010 because it has so many analog pins which makes this project a lot easier.
-It’s a little more expensive but it has much better support in addition to those critical analog GPIO pins.
-It also has eight digital pins with six being PWM; a very versatile microcontroller.
-Allegedly it even has OTA so you don’t have to plug it in to flash new software.
-This will be great if the sensors are set up somewhere and I need to push an update without moving the array.
-The simple I2C interface means this microcontroller can also run an lcd screen in addition to the sensors which means it will be easier to have verbose output on the data.
+It’s a little more expensive but it has much better support in addition to those critical analog pins.
+It also has eight digital pins with six being PWM; a very versatile micro-controller.
+Allegedly it even has OTA so you don’t have to plug it in to flash new software (I have not gotten this to work correctly).
+The simple I2C interface means this micro-controller can also run an lcd screen in addition to the sensors which means it will be easier to have verbose output on the data.

-Here is the first draft of the final code.
-The DHT22, MQ-2, and PM2.5 sensors are implemented.
+Here is the final draft of the final code.
 Each sensor has an API endpoint so they can be polled individually, or there is a json endpoint to poll them all simultaneously.
 This version also includes the LCD display which cycles through displaying all the sensor values.

-If you’re going to use this on another microcontroller, you would probably just need to change the wifi parts or remove them.
+If you’re going to use this on another micro-controller, you would probably just need to change the wifi parts or remove them since this is using the newest WifiNINA library.
 You could also simply log the data through USB.